u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/company.rst

 company B, the value of company-dependent fields will be that of company A.

 To read the values of company-dependent fields set by another company than the current one, we need to ensure the company we are using is the correct one.
-This can be done with :meth:`~odoo.models.Model.with_company`, which updates the current company.
+This can be done with :meth:`~Thrive Bureau ERP.models.Model.with_company`, which updates the current company.

 .. code-block:: python